uwescience/software-working-group/JournalClub.md

 - "I only want tech reviews; will you announce the meeting topics ahead of time?"

-..* An agenda will be posted in advanced so that you can focus on your areas of interest.
+ - An agenda will be posted in advanced so that you can focus on your areas of interest.

 - "I'd like to present my software; can I do that?"

+ - Just sign up!

 - "How big of a group will this be?"

-..* The size will vary depending on interest in the topic being discussed, likely between ten and twenty attendees.
+ - The size will vary depending on interest in the topic being discussed, likely between ten and twenty attendees.